Modern and Global Studies

 Up to four courses outside the department, determined in consultation with the program director, that relate to a particular area of interest concerned with the study of modern and global literature and culture.
 GDS 3030/ENGL 3030: Global Cultural Studies may be counted as one of the four interdisciplinary courses; students interested in global issues are especially urged to take it.
 All electives from other disciplines will normally have to be at the 3000- or 4000-level but some 2000- level courses can also count (usually ones in other language departments, when the literature is offered in translation).

-Modern Literature and Culture Seminars: Each semester an MGS seminar (ENGL 4561) is offered.
+Modern and Global Studies Seminars: Each semester an MGS seminar (ENGL 4561) is offered.
 Students should plan to take one in their third year or in the fall of their fourth year.
 Enrollment in the seminar is guaranteed to members of Modern and Global Studies.
 Much of the strength of the program derives from the collegiality and intellectual community fostered in these small-group contexts.
 In addition to offering intensive study of the period and the nature of interdisciplinary work, the seminars provide occasions for students to come to know and to learn from one another.
 Recent seminar topics include "The Global City," "The Queer Novel," “Literature and Human Rights,” “Poetry in a Global Age," The Dystopian Novel," and "Postcolonial Modernities."

 HOW TO APPLY